digitalbazaar/bedrock-examples/README.md

 Examples of applications running on the Bedrock framework.

-## basic-website

-A very minimal website application.

-## basic-windows-gui
+## basic-desktop-gui

-TODO
+An example running as a desktop application.

 ## basic-rest-api

-A basic rest api with a mongo-db backend
+A simple REST API with a MongoDB backend.

 ## basic-modals-example

-A basic front-end display using bedrock's modals and angular
+A frontend display using bedrock's modals and angular.

+## basic-skin

+An example demonstrating how to replace an existing AngularJS template to change look and feel.

+## advanced-skin

+An example demonstrating how to replace an existing AngularJS template and add new controller and directive code to change look and feel and functionality.

 ## Other Examples